Supporting education in Africa by reusing computers

 Save money on your e-waste management costs.
 We offer a free data destruction service as standard to all our donors.

 At our IT collection and refurbishment workshop in Edinburgh, we wipe all computers (detailed below) and refurbish computers for reuse in schools.
 Anything that cannot be reused is properly recycled at an authorised WEEE facility in the UK through our downstream partners.
 We take full responsibility for equipment and ensure that 0% goes to landfill.
 The Turing Trust is SEPA Registered.
 License Number: WML/XC/1166345.

 We prepare the computers for schools with educational content and ship to our partners in Ghana and Malawi.
 We work closely on the ground with our partners who distribute the equipment to schools, provide teacher training on the use of the computers, maintenance support and at the end of life ensure that equipment is properly recycled through accredited downstream partners.

 WHAT YOU CAN GIVE

-We welcome any donations of computers and laptops which are less than 6 years old and Windows 7 or above.
+We welcome any donations of computers and laptops which are able to run Windows 7, or Mac OS 10.5 Leopard, or above.
 Please see below for more detail on the IT equipment that we accept.
 For any queries about a potential donation, please contact us.

 Laptops with their chargers